tausiful-islam/TinyToy/DEPLOYMENT_GUIDE.md

    ```

    **⚠️ Important**:
-   - Use your actual Supabase URL and API key
+   - Use your actual Supabase URL and API key from Step 2.4
-   - Create a secure admin password
+   - VITE_ADMIN_EMAIL must match the admin user created in Step 2.3
+   - VITE_ADMIN_PASSWORD must match the password set in Step 2.3
    - Don't use spaces in environment variable values

 ### 3.3 Deploy the Application